square/curtains/README.md

 The hooks leveraged by this library are also used by [Espresso](https://github.com/android/android-test/blob/master/espresso/core/java/androidx/test/espresso/base/RootsOracle.java), which makes it unlikely that they'll break in the future.
-On top of that, Curtains has comprehensive UI test coverage across several API levels.
+On top of that, Curtains has comprehensive UI test coverage across API levels 16 to 30.

 ### Does the Android Framework provide official APIs we can use instead of this?